bobertoyin/bobertoyin.github.io/index.md

 ## Spotify Song Genre Prediction
 #### Machine Learning and Data Mining I

-Source code can be found in this [Github repository](https://github.com/bobertoyin/ds4400-project).
+Source code can be found in this [GitHub repository](https://github.com/bobertoyin/ds4400-project).

 * *Collaborated with a two partners to **train**, **cross-validate**, and **test** three **classification algorithms** to classify the genres of various Spotify songs based on their auditory features.*
 * *Built using the **Scikit-learn**, **Pandas**, and **Seaborn** Python libraries in a **Jupyter Notebook** environment.*